SemenovAlex/spark-sensor-data-preprocessing/README.md

 We have a production line with 3 equipments.
 The product is produced in batches that should go through all of them.
 Second equipment also has 3 different stages, each corresponding to a certain status of this equipment.

-This is how a sensor records data for the entering batch:
+This is how all sensors record the data of the entering batch:

 - Batch ID is stored by the sensor EQ01.BATCH when a new batch enters the equipment.
 - Equipment #1 stores status 0 by the sensor EQ01.STATUS.
-- Equipment #1 stores power and temperature values by the sensors EQ01.POWER and EQ01.TEMP until the batch is in the equipment #1.
+- Equipment #1 stores power and temperature values by the sensors EQ01.POWER and EQ01.TEMP while the batch is in the equipment #1.
 - Batch ID is stored by the sensor EQ02.BATCH when the batch enters the equipment #2.
 - Equipment #2 stores status 0 by the sensor EQ02.STATUS when the batch enters it.
-- Equipment #2 stores power and temperature values by the sensors EQ02.POWER and EQ02.TEMP until batch is in the equipment #2.
+- Equipment #2 stores power and temperature values by the sensors EQ02.POWER and EQ02.TEMP while the batch is in the equipment #2.
 - At the moment when status of the equipment #2 is changed sensor EQ02.STATUS records a status value.
 - Batch ID is stored by the sensor EQ03.BATCH when the batch enters the equipment #3.
 - Equipment #3 stores status 0 by the sensor EQ03.STATUS when the batch enters it.
-- Equipment #3 stores power and temperature values by the sensors EQ03.POWER and EQ03.TEMP until batch is in the equipment #3.
+- Equipment #3 stores power and temperature values by the sensors EQ03.POWER and EQ03.TEMP while the batch is in the equipment #3.

 Sensor saves the value at the time when it's changed with respect to the previous value of the sensor.